AlirezaP/FormulaEngine.Net/README.md

 2</br>

-variables And Value must be in the dictionary object:</br>
+variables And variablesValue must be in the dictionary object:</br>
 Dictionary(variableName, variableValue)</br></br>

 *Now You Can Put Digit Directly To The Formula.</br>